• Skip to main content

 Water and a cinnamon stick in a large metal stock pot.

-• Add water and cinnamon in a large stock pot.
+• Add 5 or more cups of water and a cinnamon stick to a large stock pot or a large saucepan.

-• Bring to a boil and simmer for a few minutes.
+• Bring to a boil and simmer at medium heat for a few minutes.

-You start by making a cinnamon tea in a large stock pot.
-There is no way around it.
-You must use whole cinnamon.
+You start by making cinnamon tea in a large stock pot.

-Tip for the Home Cook: Did you know if you put a lid on a stock pot the water will come to boil more quickly?
-YES!
+• Did you know if you put a lid on a stock pot the water will come to boil more quickly YES!

 Masa harina in a metal bowl.

-It will help thicken your Champurrado.
+• Very Important!
 You CAN’T substitute masa harina for corn flour.
 Accept no substitute.
-If they don’t use masa harina, it is not champurrado.
+If they don’t use masa harina corn dough, it is not Mexican champurrado.

 Hand in a metal bowl mixing masa and water.